Arthur and Merlin: Release

 The film premiered at the BFI Southbank cinema on 11 April 2015.
 Later in 2015, the film was released digitally on 14 September via iTunes UK and on 6 November via numerous VOD services in the United States.
 It was also released in DVD format on 21 September in the United Kingdom, on 7 October in France, and will be released on 16 January 2016 in the United States and around the second quarter of 2016 in Germany.

 Reception

 The film received some positive reviews.
 It was praised with regards to the relative quality and atmosphere in the movie when compared to its "shoestring budget".

 Sequel

-A sequel entitled Arthur and Merlin: the Fire of Balor was released in 2017.
+A sequel is currently in pre-production in Sheffield, UK.